HOW TO CREATE A SCHOOL MEMORY BOX!

 cb2 stairway white shelf with books and baskets - this is step 3

-STEP 4: ADD ACCESSORIES (AKA THE FUN PARTY!)
+STEP 4: ADD ACCESSORIES (AKA THE FUN PART!)

 This is where the true fun comes in!
 Keep in mind that empty or white space is just as important as the items you place on the shelves.
 Here’s your chance to add little vases, candles, wooden toys for younger kids, or in my twins’ case, the Maileg collection that has grown over the years.
 These are perfect for adding to the shelves along with their mini globe (similar), daily calendar, and letter bookends.
 If you aren’t sure where to place things, just try it and then stand back and see what you think.
 Try to add smaller items next to larger and mix it up between placing things right in the centre or 1/3 of the way in on either side.